node-saml/passport-saml/README.md

 ```

 Please note that ADFS needs to have a trust established to your service in order for this to work.

+## Subjection confirmation validation

+When configured (turn `validateInResponseTo` to `true` in the Passport-SAML config), the `InResponseTo` attribute will be validated.
+Validation will succeed if Passport-SAML previously generated a SAML request with an id that matches the value of `InResponseTo`.

+Also note that `InResponseTo` is validated as an attribute of the top level `Response` element in the SAML response, as well
+as part of the `SubjectConfirmation` element.

+Previous request id's generated for SAML requests will eventually expire.
+This is controlled with the `requestIdExpirationPeriodMs` option
+passed into the Passport-SAML config.
+The default is 28,800,000 ms (8 hours).
+Once expired, a subsequent SAML response
+received with an `InResponseTo` equal to the expired id will not validate and an error will be returned.